I try to spend an hour or two each day in a coffee shop, sipping espresso, reading, and thinking the deep thoughts.

 (D) Foods: I eat an indecent amount of yogurt and muesli.
 And blueberries by the pound, when they're in season.
 I have soft spot for pickled and smoked fish.
 When dining out, I prefer spicy foods.
 I rarely cook meat.

-(Q) Web Comics: SMBC and XKCD.
+(Q) Web Comics: SMBC

 Math (also sometimes in my dreams.
 But those are nightmares.
 Very unpleasant nightmares.)